jadecci/cbpp/README.md

 ## Code Release

-- The `utilities` folder contains the functions for running **whole-brain CBPP** and **parcel-wise CBPP**.
-Specifically, `CBPP_wholebbrain.m` and `CBIG_parcelwise.m` are generic functions to run any combination of approaches with existing data.
-See their respective help messages for the usage.
+- The functions `CBPP_wholebbrain.m` and `CBIG_parcelwise.m` can be used to run any combination of approaches with existing data.
+See their respective help messages for the usage, or see the next section for examples of their usage.

 - The `HCP_surface_CBPP` folder contains the wrapper codes for running psychometric prediction, usingg HCP surface data (on 32k fsLR surface).
 Specifically, `HCP_surface_CBPP/wholebrain_CBPP` contains codes for **whole-brain CBPP**, while `HCP_surface_CBPP/parcelwise_CBPP` contains codes for **parcel-wise CBPP**.
 Refer to README in the respective folders for instructions on implementation.

+## Examples

+Shown below are the Matlab commands to run CBPP using SVR-FIX-Pearson combination at 300-parcel granularity.
+For more detailed usage information, check out the help message of the respectrive function.

+**whole-brain CBPP**

+to be added

+**parcel-wise CBPP**

+to be added

 ## Bugs and Questions